-Helping Students Concerned about the Conflict in Iraq and Terrorism:
+Helping Students Concerned about National and Global Events

 A Guide for Faculty and Staff at Binghamton University

-With the on-going conflicts in Iraq and the threat of terrorism here, a sense of helplessness, anger, and fear is easily cultivated.
+With the on-going national and global conflicts, a sense of helplessness, anger, and fear is easily cultivated.
 Different people react and cope in vastly different ways.
 A student's natural temperament, social support, prior life experiences, and ways of coping contribute to individually specific reactions.
 Even when students do not express verbal concern, they may experience strong internal reactions.
 In classes and elsewhere faculty and staff are likely to see students in need of assistance.
 Anticipating potential reactions, considering possible interventions, and knowing the resources available will help the campus community to work effectively with these students.

 - Fear for the safety of family or friends